iRobotEducation/create3_docs/docs/setup/navqplus.md

-# Connect Create® 3 to NavQ+ and set up ROS 2 Galactic
+# Connect Create® 3 to NavQPlus and set up ROS 2 Humble

 !!! important
     **This is community-submitted content.
 Please feel welcome to submit PRs for additions or corrections.**